developerstephanieb/latex_reference/01_fundamentals/03_text_format_and_layout.md

 ---

-## Paragraph Indent and Spacing
+## Paragraph Spacing (the `parskip` package)

 By default, paragraphs are separated with a first-line indent.
-The `parskip` package creates a "block" style in which paragraphs are separated by space instead of an indent.
-This is preferred over manual adjustments since it automatically handles spacing in other environments, like lists.
+To switch to a "block" style where paragraphs are separated by vertical space instead, use the `parskip` package.
+This is preferred over manual adjustments since it automatically manages spacing in other environments, such as lists.

-- `\usepackage[<options>]{parskip}`: Load the `parskip` package to set the paragraph indent to zero and add a vertical space between paragraphs.
+- `parskip` **package**: Switches the paragraph indent to zero and add a vertical space between paragraphs.

   | `options`         | Description                                                                 |
   | ----------------- | --------------------------------------------------------------------------- |